Logo

 On 20 June 2019, Christopher Luxon announced that he was resigning from Air New Zealand and hinted at a possible career with the National Party.

-Christopher Luxon later admitted that Air New Zealand not having a process where its chief executive would be told about all military contracts "was a mistake".
+Christopher Luxon later said it "was a mistake" that Air New Zealand did not have a process whereby its chief executive would be told about all military contracts.

 Christopher Luxon won in a selection contest with National Party list MP Agnes Loheni, Howick Local Board deputy chair Katrina Bungard, cancer drug campaigner Troy Elliott, and tech businessman Jake Bezzant, who was later selected as National's candidate for Upper Harbour.